spamhaus/rspamd-dqs/README.md

 ***

-#### What is DQS?
+#### What is Blocklists via DNS Query?

-Data Query Service (DQS) is a set of DNSBLs with real-time updates operated by Spamhaus Technology ([https://www.spamhaus.com](https://www.spamhaus.com)).
+Blocklists via DNS Query is a set of DNSBLs with real-time updates operated by Spamhaus Technology ([https://www.spamhaus.com](https://www.spamhaus.com)).

 ***

-#### What zones are available with DQS?
+#### What zones are available with Blocklists via DNS Query?

 All zones, their definitions, and all possible return codes are documented [here](https://docs.spamhaus.com/10-data-type-documentation/datasets/030-datasets.html)

 ***

-#### What are the advantages of DQS?
+#### What are the advantages of Blocklists via DNS Query?

-With DQS, Spamhaus provides real time updates instead of the one-minute-delayed updates that are used by the public mirrors and the RSYNC feed.
+With Blocklists via DNS Query, Spamhaus provides real time updates instead of the one-minute-delayed updates that are used by the public mirrors and the RSYNC feed.
 Sixty seconds doesn't seem much, but when dealing with hailstormers they are *crucial*.
-The increase in catch rate between public mirrors and DQS is mostly due to the real time updates.
+The increase in catch rate between public mirrors and Blocklists via DNS Query is mostly due to the real time updates.

-Along with the above advantage, free DQS users will also get two new zones to query, Zero Reputation Domains (ZRD) and AuthBL.
-Paid-for DQS users will also get access to the Hash BlockList (HBL).
+Along with the above advantage, free Blocklists via DNS Query users will also get two new zones to query, Zero Reputation Domains (ZRD) and AuthBL.
+Paid-for Blocklists via DNS Query users will also get access to the Hash BlockList (HBL).

 ZRD automatically adds newly-registered as well as previously-dormant domains to a block list for 24 hours.
 It also gives return codes that indicate the age of the domain (in hours) since first detection.